10 Soft Skills for High School Students

 • If possible, encourage your teen to work part-time in high school.
 Learning how to navigate supervisor, coworker, and customer interactions is one of the best ways to learn people skills and professional etiquette.
 However, part-time jobs need not be related to your child’s future career.
 We’ve seen plenty of students gain tremendous value and perspective from bagging groceries, working as waitresses, and being baristas.

 • If you don’t absolutely need to step in, try letting your teen problem-solve on their own.
-It can help them build important skills for the next time they face a similar situation.
+Stepping back can help them build important skills for the next time they face a similar situation.
 For example, did their English teacher give them an unrealistic timeline for a group project?
 Resist the urge to email or call, and let your teen take the lead.
+As world-ending as things seem right now–to you or your teen–struggling in an extracurricular activity or class project is a very safe environment with relatively low stakes.

 • If your teen is stressed, try asking them if they’d like advice or if they’d simply like to vent.
 This can be a good way to test how serious the problem is.

 • If your teen consistently feels burnt out or struggles to cope, and you believe it is interfering with their mental health, seeing a therapist can help build skills in emotional resilience.
+Likewise, if you’re struggling to cope with your own stress or emotions, don’t be afraid to seek out personal mental health support.

 Soft Skills for High School Students #5: Time Management